mattmakai/fullstackpython.com/source/content/pages/06-automation/0602-continuous-integration.markdown

 * [Circle CI](https://circleci.com/) works with open or closed source projects on GitHub and can deploy them to Heroku if builds are successful.

+* [Shippable](https://www.shippable.com/) uses Docker containers to speed the build and integration process.
+It's free for public repositories.

 ### What do you want to add to your application next?